yinshuindustries/iTunes-App-Store-Crawler/README.md

 4. Successfully Ran in Python 3.5.2, Win 7 64-bits

-5. Only crawl every first page in each letter in each catagory, so if run successfully there still would have only about 150k apps.
+5. Only crawl every first page in each letter in each category, so if run successfully there still would have only about 150k apps.

 iTunes-App-Store-Crawler
 ========================